 Life has become good, or at least I can see I see the possibility of good in my life now.
 I cannot ask for anything more than this.
 I do recognize that perhaps I'm not more stressed than I've ever been before...but...with my current regimen of medication, therapy (physical/emotional/mental) I'm perhaps more able to recognize the impact of stressors on my life.
 This is good, and bad I imagine.
 While I can't think of anything I would rather be doing than caring for my ill friend...one who means so much to me, the impact of watching her decline can be overwhelming at times.
 I know this much, that there are others in the world that experience the self same thing.
 It sounds strange maybe, but I take comfort in this.
 I take comfort in my discomfort...in my ability to face these life situations first hand without going deeper into decompensation and illness myself.

 Life can be very difficult for people with AgCC, especially when undiagnosed.
 I myself have been estranged from my own family for decades.
 I admit, this is and was partially my own choice, and that I couldn't for the life of me imagine what it was like to parent me, or to be my sibling.
 My behavior, my reactions, my communications (or lack thereof) have always been "all over the place."
-Its not surprising that family members either misunderstanding, or not knowing at all about this disability and its implications distance themselves from those they love.
+It's not surprising that family members either misunderstanding, or not knowing at all about this disability and its implications distance themselves from those they love.
 I never once doubted their love.
 For many years, though I doubted my own worthiness to be loved.
-I now know this to be a malicious poison...I've come to love and accept myself...largely in part to people like Troya, Steven, Sandy, my friend Sandy in Texas, and others, that through my storms of life held firm in their love, faith and belief in me.
+I now know this to be a malicious poison...I've come to love and accept myself...largely in part to people like herself, Steven, Sandy, my friend Sandy in Texas, and others, that through my storms of life held firm in their love, faith and belief in me.

-Rather than fear the future, I have an overwhelming love of the present, of the blessing, the fleeting moment, (all things exists in this fleeting moment), yet if I am preoccupied with making it "stay" or what "exists" in the past, I miss the Beauty that is right before me.
-So much to learn, so much to experience, so much to Know.
+Rather than fear the future, I have an overwhelming love of the present, of the blessing, the fleeting moment, (all things exists in this fleeting moment), yet if I am preoccupied with making it "stay" or what "exists" in the past, I miss the beauty that is right before me.
+So much to learn, so much to experience, so much to know.